lorenzoongithub/blockchaincalm/README.md

 # [blockchaincalm](https://lorenzoongithub.github.io/blockchaincalm/)

-blockchaincalm is a web app for experimenting with Blockchain technology from your computer/laptop (no great support for mobile devices).
+blockchaincalm is a web app for experimenting with blockchain technology from your computer/laptop (no great support for mobile devices).

 It runs on any modern browser (Chrome, Firefox, IE edge).